Kate Daniels (book series): Roman's Chronicles (2023–2024)

 Roman, dark priest of Chernobog, sees his peaceful Christmas quickly turn into a full-on paramilitary assault after a teenage boy arrives on his property - close to death and clutching a puppy - requesting sanctuary.

+The story focuses on Roman's relationship with Chernobog and slavic mythology in general.

-Development and Publication
+Development and publication

+A short story focusing on Roman, a supporting character introduced midway in the original series, titled "A bit more of Roman", was shared by the authors on their blog on March 2, 2020.

-A serialized novel was announced in December 2023, focusing on Roman, a supporting character introduced midway in the original series.
-The completed story was self-published with NYLA on July 30, 2024 as Sanctuary.
+A serialized novel set after the short story was announced in December 2023.
+The completed story was self-published with NYLA on July 30, 2024 as Sanctuary (ISBN 978-1641972864).

 While the authors have stated there is a possibility for a continuation of Roman's story, there is currently no follow-up planned.

-Chronological Order
+Chronological order

 Novels in the main series are bolded.
 Alternate character points-of-view that take place concurrently to the novels are indented.